DIY Miniature Fairy Garden: Ideas and Pictures

 Miniature fairy gardens are fun and adorable.
-In some regions, miniature fairy gardens are called, enchanted gardens.
+In some regions, miniature fairy gardens are called enchanted gardens.
 Regardless, they are a delight to create.
 Who says you are too big to play with fairies?
-Try it and you just may be hooked to a new hobby.
+Try it and you just may be hooked on a new hobby.

 - terra cotta container

 - hollow castle (I'll be adding flameless battery operated tea-lights in the evenings)

 - a variety of decorative rock: consider rivers, paths and borders